Promotion of Sustainability Management

 Reinforcement of product safety management Global

-1. Achievement ratio of product safety-related incident reduction target
+1. Achievement rate of product safety-related incident reduction target

-2. Achievement ratio of product safety education plan
+2. Achievement rate of product safety education plan

 100%

-Reinforcement of service provision Domestic Achievement ratio of service promotion project plan 100%
+Reinforcement of service provision Domestic Achievement rate of service promotion project plan 100%

 Promoting environmental protection Promotion of effective use of water resources Global Ratio of reduction of water use (compared with FY 2018) 15% or more